TangoCash/OpenTale/README.md

-# AI Book Writer
+# OpenTale - AI Book Writer

 A web-based application that guides you through the process of writing a book with AI assistance.
-The system uses local AI models to help generate world settings, characters, outlines, and complete chapters.
+The system uses AI models (OpenAI-compatible APIs) to help generate world settings, characters, outlines, and complete chapters.

 ## Features